You might also be interested in:

 IMPORTANT UPDATE for Windows 8 and 10 users:

-Microsoft Windows discontinued support for IBSS (for Peer-to-peer Linking) and SoftAP (which TypeWell uses for Internal Linking).
+Microsoft Windows discontinued support for IBSS (for Peer-to-peer Linking) and SoftAP (which TypeWell previously used for Internal Linking).
 These features were deprecated starting with Windows 8.1; however, many people were able to continue using those features long afterward because their WiFi device drivers hadn't yet been updated by Windows Update.
 This explains why some Windows 8 and 10 computers that previously could support peer-to-peer linking might suddenly be unable to, following a Windows Update.

 You may be able to restore these features in your computer by rolling back the WiFi device driver to an earlier version.
 For example, see this solution in Intel Community forum.

-If you're not sure whether your WiFi device driver supports that IBSS feature — which is required for the configuration below — please go back to Pre-Configuring Wireless Settings for Peer-to-peer WiFi Linking.
+If you're not sure whether your WiFi device driver supports that IBSS feature — which is required for the peer-to-peer configuration below — please go back to Pre-Configuring Wireless Settings for Peer-to-peer WiFi Linking.